Sarah Henderson: Environment

-Henderson has generally taken pro-environment positions and has advocated for measures to tackle climate change and increase the uptake of renewable energy, positions that run contrary to many within the Liberal Party.
-During her 2016 Federal Election campaign, she identified the environment as one of her key issues.
-In 2017, she sold off her share holdings.

 As the Member for Corangamite, Henderson campaigned strongly against coal-seam gas mining (fracking) in Victoria's south-west as well as against a planned drilling campaign in the Great Australian Bight.
 However, following losing her seat at the 2019 Federal Election and being appointed to fill a casual senate vacancy, she urged Victorian Premier Daniel Andrews to lift the moratorium on conventional on-shore gas mining, saying to the Senate "Victoria is at a tipping point, facing blackouts over summer, with now the highest electricity prices in the nation.
-We need more dispatchable power - taking gas out of the Otway Basin onshore, as the state permits offshore, is desperately required."
+We need more dispatchable power – taking gas out of the Otway Basin onshore, as the state permits offshore, is desperately required."

 By 2020, Henderson had taken a more rightward shift on the issue of climate change describing local MPs in the Geelong region as "climate action zealots" while also coming out in support of coal mining and gas.

 Foreign ownership

-Henderson has made calls for the strengthening of foreign investment rules, and opposes foreign ownership of vital assets, saying that "Australia's critical infrastructure assets, such as airports, power stations, data networks, communications infrastructure and ports - including the Port of Darwin - should simply not be falling into foreign hands."
+Henderson has made calls for the strengthening of foreign investment rules, and opposes foreign ownership of vital assets, saying that "Australia's critical infrastructure assets, such as airports, power stations, data networks, communications infrastructure and ports – including the Port of Darwin – should simply not be falling into foreign hands."

 Water management

-Henderson supports a review into the allocation of water permits in the Murray-Darling Basin.
-"We must always ask what more we can do - whether it be a serious review of environmental water allocations for the Murray or new water trading rules to combat the corporate water hoarders and price takers."
+Henderson supports a review into the allocation of water permits in the Murray–Darling Basin.
+"We must always ask what more we can do — whether it be a serious review of environmental water allocations for the Murray or new water trading rules to combat the corporate water hoarders and price takers."

 Henderson also supports the construction of new dams, saying water "storage infrastructure is vital and in contrast to the NSW Government, the Victorian Government was refusing to green light any new dam".